hello-robot/stretch_tutorials/ros2/jogging.md

 ## Translating and rotating the base

-You can also write a ROS2 node to send motion commands to the base:
+You can also write a ROS 2 node to send motion commands to the base:

 ```python
 import hello_helpers.hello_misc as hm